LionWeb-io/lionweb-typescript/README.md

 * Use **"FP-lite"**, meaning using `Array.map` and such functions over more imperative ways to compute results.

+We use prettier with parameters defined in `.prettierrc`.

 ### Containerized development environment